- Doctors & Departments

 Although every individual has specific symptom triggers, team sports that require short energy bursts – such as baseball, gymnastics and football – tend to be more compatible with asthma sufferers than endurance sports like soccer or long distance running.

-Through Children’s Asthma Management Program, children experiencing asthma symptoms can undergo necessary testing to determine their levels of lung functioning, which can identify appropriate levels of activity to keep symptoms under control and avoid complications.
+Through our Asthma Management Program, children experiencing asthma symptoms can undergo necessary testing to determine their levels of lung functioning, which can identify appropriate levels of activity to keep symptoms under control and avoid complications.
 After an expert at Children’s Colorado reviews test results, a plan can be developed so children can take part in daily exercise activities.

 "All children need to exercise," Dr. Kerby said.
 "It is our job to create a plan that accommodates each asthma patient."